Guide to Streaming Video Services

 If you have a library card, Hoopla and Kanopy might be your ticket to free movies, music, audiobooks, and comics.
 Getting started is pretty simple.
 Just go to the site, find your local library, and create an account with your library card.
 You can check out TV shows and movies as though they were books.

-The main difference between the two services is that Hoopla tends to focus more on popular entertainment than Kanopy does, and it includes other types of media beyond videos, such as audiobooks, comics, e-books, and music.
+The main difference between the two services is that Hoopla tends to focus more on popular entertainment than Kanopy does, and it offers media beyond videos, including audiobooks, comics, e-books, and music.

 With either service, once you’ve signed up, you can browse by title or genre or get recommendations based on what you’ve previously borrowed and what’s popular.
 With Hoopla, you have 72 hours to watch a movie.
 Your library sets the limit on how many movies you can borrow each month.
 Your movie will start streaming once you’ve made a selection.